pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

 Single-GPU Matrix Multiplication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The rocBLAS ``sgemm`` API implements high-performance single precision (fp32) matrix multiplication using AMD's matrix core accelerators (detailed formula and optimizations covered in our `previous post <https://blog.pebblesandweeds.com/gpu_matmul_blog.html#matrix-multiplication-formulas>`_).
+The rocBLAS ``rocblas_sgemm`` API implements high-performance single precision (fp32) matrix multiplication using AMD's matrix core accelerators (detailed formula and optimizations are covered in our `previous post <https://blog.pebblesandweeds.com/gpu_matmul_blog.html#matrix-multiplication-formulas>`_).
 The core workflow involves transferring input matrices A and B to GPU memory, executing the multiplication, and transferring result matrix C back to host memory.

 While this appears straightforward, achieving peak performance requires careful orchestration of memory transfers, matrix layouts, and compute scheduling.
 Thankfully, rocBLAS abstracts away many of these complexities - it handles matrix padding and alignment to maximize memory throughput, manages optimal blocking strategies for AMD's matrix cores, and provides batching capabilities for efficient execution of multiple multiplications.
 This allows developers to focus on high-level algorithm design while the library manages the hardware-specific optimizations.